January 16 & 175:30 to 7:30 p.m.

 Project management professionals have the knowledge, skills, tools and techniques to successfully manage projects for a wide range of industries.
 To remain competitive in a global economy, organizations are using project management expertise to shorten product development cycles; respond quickly and effectively to opportunities or threats; re-evaluate their processes; capitalize on technical knowledge within the organization; and control the bottom-line.
 Project management is one of the top skill sets sought by organizations to help ensure their objectives are met on time and on budget.
 In fact, it is expected that by 2020 there will be a greater need than there will be candidates for these roles.
 Students start with basics and through a rigorous two-semester program supported by experienced teachers, graduate with real, applicable project experience under their belts.

-The weekend delivery format is designed and intended for students looking for more flexible opportunities to study full-time and benefit from on-campus learning experiences, without having to attend traditional weekday in-person classes.
-With weekend delivery, at least half of the classes will be offered in-person on Saturdays and Sundays and students will have the option to switch between in-person and real-time remote learning at any time, without explanation.
-Friday evening instruction will be delivered remotely through a combination of real-time (synchronous) and self-directed (asynchronous) learning.
+The weekend delivery format is designed and intended for students looking for opportunities to study full-time, without having to attend traditional weekday in-person classes.
+With weekend delivery, all classes will be offered fully online on Friday evening, Saturday and Sunday.
+There are also self-directed (asynchronous) hours of learning.

 Applicants whose first language is not English or who are internationally educated in a non‐English speaking country must meet Durham College’s English Language Proficiency Policy.